pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 In this guide, we'll provide an example `docker-compose` setup so that you can see how all of the bits hang together.
 We will demonstrate:

 * Authenticating to Quay.io
-* Running the Pactflow enterprise container
+* Running the PactFlow enterprise container
 * Persistent storage with a postgres database
 * Integrating to a test SAML provider